-On March 12, 2019, Vancouver City Council will consider whether to use targeted five-year averaging for residential (Class 1), light industrial (Class 5) and business and other (Class 6) properties, and determine the appropriate thresholds for these property classes if targeted averaging is adopted.
-Should Council decide to use targeted five-year averaging, a by-law will be adopted on the same day.
+On March 10, 2020, Vancouver City Council will consider whether to use targeted five-year averaging for residential (Class 1), light industrial (Class 5) and business and other (Class 6) properties, and determine the appropriate thresholds for these property classes if targeted averaging is adopted.
+Should Council decide to use targeted five-year averaging, a by-law will be adopted.